roxberry/roxberry.dev/src/posts/2024-08-15-mfa-enablement-finsvc/index.md

 In today's digital landscape, Multi-Factor Authentication (MFA) has become a critical requirement for ensuring the security of applications and safeguarding sensitive data.
 With increasing cyber threats, relying solely on passwords is no longer sufficient.
 MFA adds an additional layer of security by requiring users to verify their identity through multiple methods, such as receiving a code via email or SMS, before gaining access to an application.

-Recently, I had the opportunity to deliver MFA solutions for a client across three distinct platforms.
+Recently, I had the opportunity to deliver MFA solutions for a client across three distinct platforms: a borrower web platform, internal servicing applications and a Sql Server 2016 Reporting Services implementation.
 Each project presented unique challenges, but the ultimate goal was the same: to enhance the security of the client's data and applications.

 ## The Approach